 Earnings Beat Forecast Using Event-Driven Score

-Corporate events can be used as an indicator to forecast companies’ earnings.
-Events such M&A, new deals, new orders, partnerships, ESG, regulatory decisions, management and stakeholders’ changes, expansions to new markets or product categories, new products, price changes, new agreements, FDA decisions, financial reports related events and more reflect the companies’ ongoing operation during a certain period.
+Events such as M&A, new deals, new orders, partnerships, ESG, regulatory decisions, management and stakeholders’ changes, expansions to new markets or product categories, new products, price changes, new agreements, FDA decisions, financial reports related events, and more reflect the companies’ ongoing operation during a certain period.

-To demonstrate the predictive power of event on earnings we selected randomized 134 companies which beat the market expectation during the last earnings releases and we test their event-driven score for Jun-Sep 2018 period.
+To demonstrate the predictive power of events on earnings, we selected randomized 134 companies which beat the market expectation during the last earnings releases and we tested their event-driven score for the Jun-Sep 2018 period.

-From 134 companies that beat the market expectation, 98 (73%) companies got an event-driven score above 0.5 which indicate a bullish trend.
-(The event-driven score is scaled between 0-1 where bellow 0.5 points to a bearish event-driven score based on events during the filtered period, above 0.5 points to bullish event-driven score).
-Among these companies that beat market expectations, we found events such new products, new JV and M&A activities, increase in demand, new pricing models, entering new markets and positive ESG events during the past quarter.
+From 134 companies that beat the market expectation, 98 (73%) companies got an event-driven score above 0.5 which indicates a bullish trend (the event-driven score is scaled between 0-1, where below 0.5 points to a bearish event-driven score based on events during the filtered period, and above 0.5 points to bullish event-driven score).
+Among these companies that beat market expectations, we found events such as new products, new JV and M&A activities, increase in demand, new pricing models, entering new markets, and positive ESG events during the past quarter.
 A portion of these events have an impact on the same period and some will have an impact on the bottom line in the future.

 |Delta Air Lines||DAL||0.76|